angeluriot/Papermap/doc/contribute/papers.md

 When all fields are filled, click on the `Add the paper` button if you are adding a new paper, or on the `Edit the paper` button if you are editing an existing paper.

-The added / edited paper will then appear as semi-transparent and the number above the `➤` button will increase by `1`.
+The added / edited paper will then appear as semi-transparent and the number above the `âž¤` button will increase by `1`.

-To send your changes, click on the `➤` button and fill the fields in the form that appears:
+To send your changes, click on the `âž¤` button and fill the fields in the form that appears:

 * `Comment`: optional information about your changes *(optional)*